PantelisAndrianakis/Breezy/documentation/language/simd.md

 ```

 Element ops lower to the VEX-encoded AVX forms (`vaddpd`/`vmulpd`/…). `f64x4`
-requires a CPU with AVX; there is no runtime feature gate or scalar fallback yet.
+requires a CPU with AVX: a program that uses it checks for AVX support once at
+startup and aborts with a clear message on a CPU without it, rather than faulting
+on the first 256-bit instruction.
+A program that uses no 256-bit type carries
+none of this.
+(There is no scalar fallback — an AVX program needs AVX to run.)

 ## Status